Streets of St. Louis: Market Street

-Market Street runs east–west from Memorial Drive by the grounds of the Gateway Arch to Compton Avenue in Midtown, where it becomes Forest Park Parkway.
+Market runs east–west from Memorial Drive by the grounds of the Gateway Arch to Compton Avenue in Midtown, where it becomes Forest Park Parkway.
 Downtown, it is the southern boundary of the Gateway Mall.
 Further west in Midtown, it is the southern boundary of Harris-Stowe State University.
 It is the main street in St. Louis for parades and public festivals.
 There is also a small stretch of Market St. that runs between Prospect Ave. and South Vandeventer Ave.
 This section is the only part of Market St. that is south of Highway 40/Interstate 64.
 The old armory of the 138th Infantry building and the old Famous-Barr warehouse are located on this section of Market St.

 Meramec Street

-Meramec Street runs east–west from S. Broadway in the Mount Pleasant neighborhood near the Mississippi River to Chippewa Street in the neighborhoods of Tower Grove South and Dutchtown.
+Meramec runs east–west from S. Broadway in the Mount Pleasant neighborhood near the Mississippi River to Chippewa Street in the neighborhoods of Tower Grove South and Dutchtown.
 Named for the Meramec River the name in turn comes from a Native American term referring to the range of catfish in the waters, and a more unusual fish species, the very large and ancient Paddlefish sometimes called a "Spoonbill Catfish" for its long and flat snout.

-Miami Street

-Miami Street has four separated east–west stretches.
-From the east, from Broadway in the Marine Villa neighborhood to the intersection of Grand Boulevard and Gravois Avenue in the Gravois Park neighborhood.
-Then it picks up again running east–west from Gustine Avenue to Bent Avenue.
-Next it runs east–west from Morganford Road to Tholozan Avenue.
-Finally, it runs east–west from Oleatha Avenue to Sublette Avenue in the Kingshighway Hills neighborhood.
-Miami Street was named for the Miami River and the Miami people of Ohio in the 1850s.

-Nebraska Avenue

-Nebraska Avenue runs north–south from Mt.
-Pleasant Street in the neighborhood of Mount Pleasant near the Mississippi River to Park Avenue in the Gate District neighborhood.
-The street was named for the new Nebraska Territory, for when the city street grid was expanded in the 1850s Nebraska was not yet a state.
-The name Nebraska itself comes from an Oto language word meaning "flat or spreading water" that was used to describe the Platte river, a tributary of the Missouri river and in turn the Mississippi.

 O'Fallon Street

-O'Fallon Street runs east–west from Laclede's Landing in Downtown St. Louis to Jefferson Avenue.
+O'Fallon runs east–west from Laclede's Landing in Downtown St. Louis to Jefferson Avenue.
 The street was named after John O'Fallon a soldier, merchant, and later investor in and president of several early railroads built through St. Louis.

 Oleatha Avenue

-Oleatha Avenue has two east–west stretches, separated by rail tracks.
+Oleatha has two east–west stretches, separated by rail tracks.
 It runs east–west from Gustine Avenue in the Tower Grove South neighborhood to Bent Avenue.
 Then it picks up again after the tracks, running west from Morgan Ford Road to Sublette Avenue in the Kingshighway Hills neighborhood.